pgmtc/le/Readme.md

 `le local watch [component]`: shows logs on the 'follow' basis

 ### builder
-`orchard builder build [component]`: builds a docker image for the component
+`le builder build [component]`: builds a docker image for the component

 Build definition is stored in .builder directory inside the project.
 It can be override by providing --specdir argument.